The short answer. No.

-Are you going to get arrested for magic mushrooms. no.
+Are you going to get arrested for magic mushrooms.

 The long answer: